Building Just Education Standards

 Supporting educators to shift their teaching practice is a crucial step in implementing the updated EQS standards.
 In the 2023-2024 school year 60 amazing educators participated in the teaching practices course through which they learned how to apply the new EQS standards to their classroom practices.

-As of December 2024, the Vermont Educational Equity Collective (VEEC) is offering to administer and facilitate the teaching practices course as professional development to Vermont districts/schools.
-This course can be offered for 3 credits through VSU.
+The Vermont Educational Equity Collective (VEEC) is offering to administer and facilitate the teaching practices course as professional development to Vermont districts/schools.
+This course can be offered for 3 credits through VTSU and VT-HEC.
 Fill out this brief form if your school/district is interested in this professional development opportunity or wants to learn more about this project.

 Below you will find links to the syllabus, the facilitation guide and resources for the course.
 Schools and districts are free to use the contents.
 HOWEVER, IF you are profiting or receiving payment for the curriculum or any of its resources, we ask that you contact us for permission.